-You can download a transpiler of your choice and set it up as a File Watcher.
+You can download a compiler of your choice and set it up as a File Watcher.
 However, in this case no predefined template is available so you will have to specify all the settings manually.

 The output of a File Watcher is stored in a separate file.
-The predefined templates suggest the type of the file depending on the transpiler type.
+The predefined templates suggest the type of the file depending on the compiler type.
 By default the output file is created in the same folder as the input file when the File Watcher is invoked for the first time, whereupon this file is only updated.
 You can customize all these settings during File Watcher creation.

 In the Project tree view, the output file is shown under the original file which is shown as a node.
 This is done to improve visibility so you can easier locate necessary files.